That-Tech-Geek/FinVision/README.md

 ## Disclaimer

-FiVision is provided for educaional purposes only and should not be considered financial advice.
+FinVision is provided for educaional purposes only and should not be considered financial advice.
 Please consult with a financial advisor before making any investment decisions.